 Several paragraphs of the article on mobile augmented reality:

-Recent expansion of mobile industry caused a significant change in the area of augmented reality (AR).
-Few years ago, development and usage of AR systems were limited by the access to an expensive hardware.
-Most applications were highly specialized, used by experts in the fields such as military and engineering.
+Recent expansion of the mobile industry caused a significant change in the area of augmented reality (AR).
+Few years ago, the development and usage of AR systems was limited by access to expensive hardware.
+Most applications were highly specialized, and used by experts in the fields such as military and engineering.

 By contrast, the increase in sales of smart phones and tablets renewed the interest in AR systems among the general public.
-First applications were designed and developed for commercial sector – there were mostly e-commerce applications, marketing campaigns and games.
+The first applications were designed and developed for the commercial sector – these were mostly for e-commerce applications, marketing campaigns and games.
 The largest increase in the number of published AR applications emerged in 2009.
-The common goal of the most of these applications was to attract the attention of potential customers.
+The common goal of the majority of these applications was to attract the attention of potential customers.
 [8]

-Only in the last few months there emerged a new trend towards designing applications with a potential benefit for the end users.
+Only in recent months has a new trend towards designing applications emerged with a potential benefit for end users.
 This category of applications includes browsers of information about users´ surroundings (Wikitude, Layar) and image recognition tools allowing users to search for information based on visual queries (Google Goggles).
 At the same time, the boundaries concerning displayed content are changing.
-There is a clear tendency to reinforce the social aspects of AR applications, for example sharing information among users, or relying on users´ data inputs.
+There is a clear tendency to reinforce the social aspects of AR applications, for example sharing information with users, or relying on users´ data inputs.

-Also the area of mobile AR development is improving, which is reflected by the increased number of software platforms and libraries.
+Also, the area of mobile AR development is improving, which is reflected in the increase in the number of software platforms and libraries.

-However, the use of most applications still remains on the experimental level; they have not reached a mass popularity yet.
-The most important reason is that applications often fail to meet user’s expectations.
+However, the use of most applications is still at an experimental level, as they have not yet reached mass popularity heights.
+The most important reason for this is that applications often fail to meet user’s expectations.
 There are two explanations: First, technological limitations lead to performance issues – extensive data processing is computationally demanding, causes latency and shortens the battery life.
-Majority of applications also require Internet connection.
+The majority of applications also require an Internet connection.
 Second, applications´ logic often does not meet real user’s needs.
-Most applications are focused on the technology rather than on user’s requirements, real use cases and mobile usage patterns.
+Most applications focus on the technology rather than on the requirements of users, real use cases or mobile usage patterns.

 [11] Kristýna V.